kylerove/pediatricurologybook/_chapters/05-35_foreskin-anomalies.md

 - **Puncture technique:** A 26-gauge needle is used to make approximately 20 puncture holes in the prepuce reducing edema to permit reduction.{% cite little2005a anand2013a --file 05-35 %}
 - **Penile Aspiration:** a tourniquet is applied in the shaft of the penis and then a 20-gauge needle is inserted parallel to the urethra to aspirate 3 to 12 ml of blood from the glans.
 This procedure reduces the volume of the glans to facilitate manual reduction.{% cite anand2013a --file 05-35 %}
 - **Hyaluronidase injections:** 1 ml of 150 units/mL of hyaluronidase is injected through 2 or 3 sites into the prepuce.
-Hyaluronidase breaks down the viscous hyaluronic acid in the extracellular fluid and facilitates dissipation of oedema so the foreskin can then be gently retracted over the glans.
+Hyaluronidase breaks down the viscous hyaluronic acid in the extracellular fluid and facilitates dissipation of edema so the foreskin can then be gently retracted over the glans.
 - **Preputioplasty:** the constricting band is identified and a 1--2 cm dorsal longitudinal incision is performed.
 Release of the constricting band permits reduction of glandular edema so the foreskin can be reduced.
 The incision is then sutured in a transverse fashion with non-continuous reabsorbable sutures ([Figure 8](#figure-8){:.figure-link}).{% cite little2005a devries1996a --file 05-35 %}

 ![Figure 8]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-35-8.png){:.float-start .img-fluid}